 I’m probably one of the few women who hasn’t consistently used a Vitamin C serum, but I recently added one to my routine and it’s been a game changer.
 I shared which one, why I love it and some before and after photos.
 I also shared information to help you better evaluate and compare all the different types of Vitamin C out there!

 While I had a solid skincare routine for years, I never really thought about a vitamin C serum, other than trying random samples I got years ago when I still used BirchBox.
 But, when Beautycounter launched a vitamin C serum, I quickly tried it since I love all their skincare.
 I’ve been using the serum for a little over a year now and I’ve been SO happy with the results.
 I thought my skin was bright – I mean, honestly it was.
 But now I feel like it glows so easily, with or without makeup.
 And it helped keep my melasma at bay while pregnant.
 I’ve even been wearing less makeup as a result.
-I’m typically a Skin Twin girl since I like more coverage, but a few weeks after I added the Vitamin C serum to my routine, I’ve only been wearing only Dew Skin lately with a little concealer.
+I’m typically a Skin Twin girl since I like more coverage, but with warmer weather, I opt for the Dew Skin tinted moisturizer with a little concealer.